dataq-instruments/2008_Simple-Python-Examples/README.md

     - From Windows Device Manager, find out the COM port of the device connected to, and modify the program accordingly<br/>
     ![alt text](https://www.dataq.com/resources/repository/matlab_devicemanager.png)

+7) Modify the sample with the correct COM port number